mattermost/docs/source/deployment/cluster.rst

  - Compliance exports
  - Elasticsearch indexing

-:doc:`Run all job servers <command-line-tools-mattermost-jobserver>` with ``--noschedule flag``, then set ``JobSettings.RunScheduler`` to ``true`` in config.json for all app servers in the cluster.
+Run all job servers :doc:`../command-line-tools-mattermost-jobserver` with ``--noschedule flag``, then set ``JobSettings.RunScheduler`` to ``true`` in config.json for all app servers in the cluster.
 The cluster leader will then be responsible for scheduling recurring jobs.

 Upgrade Guide
 -------------